 If you think allergens are the cause of your dogs reverse sneeze, it may be helpful to give your dog an antihistamine or allergy supplement to reduce the severity of the symptoms.
 There are two products by Kelowna’s holistic based company NaturPet that we highly recommend.

-The first is called Healthy Lungs and contains expectorant herbs such as elecampane root that soothe irritated nasal passages and airways, and reduce the release of histamines.
+The first is called Lung Care and contains expectorant herbs such as elecampane root that soothe irritated nasal passages and airways, and reduce the release of histamines.

 For even more information on reverse sneezing take a look at Dr. Karen Becker’s video posted below!